Man Utd 0-3 Liverpool: Erik ten Hag will be given until Christmas to turn his team's form around, says Gary Neville

 United have lost two out of their opening three Premier League matches and currently sit in the bottom half of the table - and Neville believes Ten Hag cannot afford to be in a similar position come the end of the year.

-"It's going to be a challenging week or so for Ten Hag just to get around the fact that there will be some pressure building.
+"It's going to be a challenging week or so for Ten Hag, just to get around the fact that there will be some pressure building," said Neville.

 "Within three or four months, they have made the decision to keep him.
 They will get four or five months.
 What they can't be is mid-table come Christmas, but he is going to get a few months, there's no doubt about that."